 Two days before serving, soak the beans in a large bowl of water.

 The next day, drain the beans and place them in a large saucepan.
-Cover with water, add the salt, and bring to a boil.
+Cover with water and bring to a boil.

 Reduce the heat, cover, and simmer gently until the beans are tender, 1 - 1.5 hours.
 Drain.

 In a large bowl, combine the beans, parsley, and scallions.

 Drain the tuna and flake the tuna with a fork and fold into the beans.